overture-stack/docs/README.md

     - **/docs/use-docs/**: Task-oriented content for people working with a running platform
     - **/docs/community-docs/**: Community-focused content, including the org-wide documentation standards linked from the `.github` submodule
     - **/src/**: Website implementation files including custom components, styling, and page content
-    - **/src/marketing/**: The overture.bio marketing pages ported from the Gatsby site
+    - **/src/marketing/**: The overture.bio marketing pages, rebuilt from the Gatsby site
-- **/website-legacy/**: A staged copy of the Gatsby site, kept for reference until the port finishes
+    - **/netlify/**: Redirects the marketing site will need when it gets its own Netlify site.
+Nothing reads them yet

 > [!IMPORTANT]
 > Documentation content is owned by the submodules, not by this repository.
 Where a page under `website/docs/` is a symlink, edit the source file in `submodules/<project>/docs/` and land the change through that project's own repository.